-When a status report requests authority to continue the administration of an estate, the court will charge the fee pursuant to GC 70658 (a) (3).
-Refer to the current fee schedule at sdcourt.ca.gov.
+When a status report requests authority to continue the administration of an estate, the court will charge the fee pursuant to Government Code section 70658, subdivision (a)(3).
+Refer to the current fee schedule at www.sdcourt.ca.gov.
 The court may require an accounting before approving a subsequent extension request.
 Refer to section 12201 of the Probate Code for notice requirements.